mdolbear/dataTranslator/README.md

         You should see the translated data in the logs in the shell where you did the kubectl command.

-    - See the resulting data run persited in mongo:
+    - See the resulting data run persisted in mongo:

         ```curl http://ingester.localhost/ingester/dataRunsByProfileId?profileId=carrierXMappings```